weixian-zhang/FoodTruckJunkie/README.md

 I personally believe that OAuth can be the "first layer" of authorization, and with OAuth we can get a nice secured Access Token packed with user-specifc claims.
 Claims can contains both roles and other attributes like department, job title and more.
 These are the perfect infomation setup to Role-Based and Attribute-Based Access Control, RBAC + ABAC.

-For the "second layer " of authorization, which usually Dev teams tend to build their own for every project,
+For the "second layer " of authorization, which usually Dev teams tend to build their own for every project, I am planning to implement CanYou.
-I am exploring to start a hobby project on such a hybrid policy-based authorization policy call [CanYou](https://github.com/weixian-zhang/CanYou).
-CanYou plans to use [Open Policy Agent (OPA)](https://www.openpolicyagent.org/docs/latest/) as the backend policy engine, and users can express their authorization policies using a domain-specific language call [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/), also created by the team who creates OPA.
-Hopefully with this generic authorization engine, many applications can take advantage of it not not having to build their own, which is commonly the case.

 ### Azure Development Security Guidelines